gemgeek/gems-digital-journal/ProDev-Full-Stack-Reflection-Week-01/README.md

 ## 🌟 Weekly Reflection: Requirement Analysis Project

-This week, I worked on the **Requirement Analysis Project**, which focused on building a solid foundation for a booking management system by documenting, analyzing, and structuring requirements.
+The first thing we tackled this week was **Requirement Analysis Project**, which focused on building a solid foundation for a booking management system by documenting, analyzing, and structuring requirements.
 The tasks helped me understand how requirement analysis fits into the **Software Development Lifecycle (SDLC)** and why it is crucial for successful project execution.

 ### 🛠️ Key Activities Completed
 - **Repository Setup**: Created a new GitHub repository `requirement-analysis` and added the initial README.md file.